 Lastly, to test how leaf functional traits and FEF communities interact to influence herbivory and pathogen damage in tropical tree species, we used a generalized linear mixed model (GLMM) with herbivory and pathogen damage percentage (logit transformed) as the response variable.
 To determine which fixed effects to include in the GLMMs we used the vif function from the car package in R to calculate the variance inflation factor for all explanatory variables (ACI, LT, LPS, LMA, and Shannon diversity index) (Fox & Weisberg, 2019; R Core Team, 2024).
 Complementary to this, we calculated Pearson’s coefficient for each pair of leaf functional traits with by creating a correlation matrix and applying the cor function from the stats package to assess correlations among traits (R Core Team, 2024).
 We opted to maintain explanatory variables LT and LMA, and exclude ACI and LPS from subsequent general linear models (GLMMs) due to high collinearity between the two variables with LMA, r(1112) = 0.68, p < .0001 and r(1113) = 0.65, p < .0001, respectively.
-We modeled only main effects with explanatory variables, we did not model interactions effects to avoid overfitting models.
-We used a restricted maximum likelihood estimates for model fit with the lme function from the nlme package (J. Pinheiro et al., 2023; J. C. Pinheiro & Bates, 2000).
+We modeled only main effects with explanatory variables.
+We did not model interaction effects to avoid overfitting models.
+We used restricted maximum likelihood estimates for model fit with the lme function from the nlme package (J. Pinheiro et al., 2023; J. C. Pinheiro & Bates, 2000).
 For our logit herbivory GLMMs we used tree species as a random effect and modeled tree species variance structure with the varIdent argument (J. Pinheiro et al., 2023; J. C. Pinheiro & Bates, 2000).
 For our logit pathogen damage GLMMs we use tree species as a random effect and modeled a nested variance structure for pathogen treatment within treatment groups per species with the varIdent argument (J. Pinheiro et al., 2023; J. C. Pinheiro & Bates, 2000).
 We manually compared and selected models based on Akaike Information Criterion (AIC) with a penalty of 2 degrees of freedom (ΔAIC) with the model.sel function from the MuMIn package (Bartoń, 2023).
 We selected the best-fit model based on the lowest value obtained.
+All visualizations and tables were performed in R [v.
+4.4.1; R Core Team (2024)] using the ggplot2, gt, gtExtras, huxtable and flextable packages (Gohel & Skintzos, 2024; Hugh-Jones, 2023; Iannone et al., 2023; Mock, 2023; Wickham et al., 2022).

 5. Results

 Inoculation of seedlings was successful.
-Seedlings exposed to forest spore fall (i.e., E+) had a significantly higher proportion of leaf segments colonized by FEF across all species (data from cultures, Fig. S1).
-Similarly, molecular data set showed that seedlings with E+ treatment had a significantly higher FEF relative abundance (paired, two-sided t-tests, p < .05) for all tree species when compared to the E- treatment (Fig. 1a).
-Despite these significant differences, there was a high degree of variability in FEF relative abundance within each treatment type (Fig. 1).
+Seedlings exposed to forest spore fall (i.e., E-high) had a significantly higher proportion of leaf segments colonized by FEF across all species (data from cultures, Figure S1).
+Similarly, molecular data showed that seedlings with E-high treatment had a significantly higher FEF relative abundance (paired, two-sided t-tests, p < .05) for all tree species when compared to the E-low treatment (Figure 1a and Table 1).
+Despite these significant differences, there was a high degree of variability in FEF relative abundance within each treatment type (Figure 1 and Table 1).